Layout

 Once you’ve clicked to open it, go to Hardware and Sound then Power Options

-Now, whichever plan you have currently selected (circled in the picture) will be the one that you want to change.
-You can see in this example we will be editing the Balanced plan.
-Click on the Change plan settings text (highlighted with an arrow).
+The plan that’s currently selected (circled in the picture) will be the one that you want to change.
+In this example we will be editing the Balanced plan.
+Click on the “Change plan settings” text (highlighted with an arrow).

-Go to the second drop-down and set both battery and plugged in selection to Never, save the changes to ensure that your computer never dozes off on its own.
+Go to the second drop-down and set both ‘battery’ and ‘plugged in’ selection to Never, save the changes to ensure that your computer never dozes off on its own.

 To keep the USB ports on, click Change advanced power settings

-In the separate window that appears, you’ll want to Expand the USB Settings, then USB selective suspend setting, and finally change both the battery and plugged in settings for these drop-downs to ‘Disabled’.
+In the separate window that appears, you’ll want to Expand the USB Settings, then USB selective suspend setting, and finally change both the ‘battery’ and ‘plugged in’ settings for these drop-downs to ‘Disabled’.
 Click OK to Apply these new settings.

 After having done all of this, just be mindful now that sometimes a Windows update can remove these settings.
 If you have an update and want to be confident running your CNC, we’d recommend checking back on these settings to make sure they’re still set properly.